Marx-A00/weekend-sql-to-do-list/INSTRUCTIONS.md

 You know when you'll probably build another to-do list app? **Every time** you're learning to use a new language or framework to build CRUD apps!

 As software developers, our job is to learn new stuff often.
-You'll probably be building lots more to-do list apps.
+You'll probably be building lots more to-do list apps

 ## Requirements: